 If you plan to be heading out to Hong Kong in the near future, chances are you’re going to want to have some sort of Hong Kong travel guide book with you.

 Fortunately there are quite a few options available and each of them caters to a different type of traveler.
-Take a look at the list of Top 5 Hong Kong travel guide books below to help you determine which is best for your needs.
+Take a look at the list of the best Hong Kong travel guide books below to help you determine which is best for your needs.

 Lonely Planet Hong Kong